How We Began…

 Karen was born and raised in Penn Yan.
 She has a wonderful husband and two wonderful adult children.
 Karen has been an RN for over 30 years.
 She previously held positions at Soldiers & Sailors Hospital and Pre-Emption Family Medicine with Dr. Bell.
 Most recently she was the Director of Nursing at Penn Yan Manor.
 She now joins us as Director at KCCH, which she is thrilled to be a part of.

 Ashley Jones – Volunteer Coordinator

-Ashley is a native of Penn Yan and shares her home with her husband Jason, 3 kids, a cat and two dogs!
+Ashley is a native of Penn Yan and shares her home with her husband, Jason, 3 kids, a cat and two dogs!
 She is a nurse and has worked at the Homestead, followed by many years of working in family practice and pediatrics.
 Ashley still provides private duty home care to people in the community, which she loves doing and is always looking for new clients.
-She splits the role of Volunteer Coordinator with Rose.

 Our Board of Directors